Lupus and arthritis are different conditions, but lupus often causes people to develop arthritis or joint pain.

 Researchers are also developing new approaches to reduce symptoms.

-An example of this is a drug called rituximab that can reduce the activity of white blood cells that produce antibodies considered to be destructive.
+An example of this is a drug called rituximab that

 These drugs may be effective in some situations as an off-label use, but research is ongoing to find out their long-term impact.